meyerjo/ClusterJobMonitor/README.txt

 ** paramiko
 *** Installation on windows can be quite painful: In case of problems regarding the vsvarsall.bat you have to install VS Community Edition 2015 and enable the Common C++ Tools
 ** scp

+# TODO
+* Web interface to add user authentifications
+* Add interface to add files to monitor